FICO Credit Scores: What Do They Mean?

 Not just for qualifying

 Know your FICO

-Armed with this info, you will be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.
+Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.